Our detailed analyses of the Citi Premier and Chase Sapphire Preferred cards helps you make the choice by two of the top mid-tier travel cards.

 Citi Premier Card

 The Citi Premier Card is an intriguing product considering the many types of cardholders it’s marketed to.
 First, look at the earning structure:

-- 3 ThankYou points (Citi’s transferable rewards points) per dollar on air travel
+- 3 ThankYou points (Citi’s transferable rewards points) per dollar on air travel, gas stations and hotels

 - 3 ThankYou points per dollar on restaurants and supermarkets